Items tagged “spine”

 Epidural lipomatosis refers to an excessive accumulation of fat within the spinal epidural space resulting in compression of the thecal sac.
 In severe cases, compression may be symptomatic.
 The lumbar region is most frequently affected.
 Epidemiology The demographics of affected individuals ref...

 Hangman fracture, also known as traumatic spondylolisthesis of the axis, is a fracture which involves the pars interarticularis of C2 on both sides, and is a result of hyperextension and distraction.
-Clinical presentation Post-traumatic neck pain after a high-velocity hyperextension injury is ...
+Epidemiology These injuries account for 4-7% of all cervical spine fractures and up to 22% of ...

 Intervertebral disc calcification